Monday 22 November 1976

 Incorrect date circulates

-Terry Chimes had left the band.
-Unconvinced by the politics, and increasingly put off by the growing amount of violence around the scene he had announced his decision to quit, his last gig just four days earlier at the Nags Head on the 18th.
+Terry Chimes had decided to leave the band.
+Unconvinced by the politics, and increasingly put off by the growing amount of violence around the scene he had announced his decision to quit.

 The Clash had advertised and audiotioned '50 drummers' including one Jon Moss who would go on to trade on the fact that he had been 'a drummer for the Clash'.